top of page

 The Great Barn, National Trust Buckland Abbey

-Music from the Renaissance to Radiohead in The Great Barn at National Trust Buckland Abbey.
+Choral highlights from The Exon Festival sung in the spacious acoustic of The Great Barn at National Trust Buckland Abbey.

 Visitors and concert goers alike will be welcome to wander around the Great Barn as we perform this 50-minute informal recital.